Internet Domain Name Index

 Internet Domain Name Index (IDNX) is a price index for Internet domain names that tracks changes in the value of domains at the aggregate level.
 The index builds on the premise that domain names are comparable to developable land.
 Domains are seen as "locations" on the Internet where companies or individuals can set up a business or just a personal homepage.
 This core analogy warrants the transfer of theoretical and empirical frameworks from academic real estate research to Internet domains as "virtual land".
+IDNX was launched in July 2011 by Thies Lindenthal.

 The period covered by IDNX reaches back to January 2006.
 Internet domain name prices exhibit a strong correlation to the IT stocks as measured by the NASDAQ index.
 When the IT industry is doing well, prices of domain names tend to rise.
 In periods of falling stock prices, domains prices usually fall as well.
 This co-movement shows that domain names are not an asset class on their own, but that the "real" and the "virtual" economy are closely linked.